 Trying to stay cool under a wide-brimmed palmetto hat, I taught shoppers how to make this delicious treat at home.
 When you consider that this process involves leaving a dairy product out at room temperature for eighteen to twenty-four hours before consuming it, Creole cream cheese is a clear illustration of how unusual some of our native tastes are in comparison with the rest of America.

-Note: You can make your own cheese molds by using a soldering iron to poke holes in plastic pint containers.
+Note: You will need 8 pint-size cheese molds for this recipe, or you can make your own cheese molds by using a soldering iron to poke holes in plastic pint containers.

 Photo credit: Evgeny Karandaev/Shutterstock.